 It can also add privacy and protection from the elements, and is flexible, durable, and cost-effective!

 In this blog, we’ll take you through tips and tricks on how to attach shade cloth to a temporary fence.

-Make sure you order the right size and shade cloth type
+Make sure you order the right size and shade cloth fabric

 This may seem obvious – but there’s a trick to making sure you are ordering the right size shade cloth for your fence.
 Shade cloth is flexible and has some stretch to ensure that it can be pulled taut – and how it will be attached to the fence makes a difference as well.
-Some shade cloths come with reinforced eyelets that can be used for hanging, but some shade cloths may require DIY hems if needed.
+Some shade cloth fabric comes with reinforced eyelets that can be used for hanging, but some shade cloths may require DIY hems if needed.

 There are also a range of different types, such as printed, standard and fire retardant.
 Our experts can help you choose the type that best suits your needs and talk you through the correct measurements!